accordionpeas/grunt-require/README.md

 > Easy switching between built and un-built versions of require.js based applications with grunt

-Achieve easy switching between development and production-ready code without changing and script references within your HTML.
-Built and un-built application code is written into the same file (not at the same time) so switching between them is super easy.
+Achieve easy switching between development and production-ready code without changing any script references within your HTML.
+Built and un-built application code is written into the same file so switching between them is super easy.
 The typical process for using this task is as follows:

-- run gruntjs:dev
+- run grunt requirejs:dev
 - default.js now contains a document.write references to requireJS and your main config file
 - work on your app code
-- run gruntjs:prod
+- run grunt requirejs:prod
 - default.js now contains a compressed and compiled version of your app code.
 - reload browser to see your optimised code running